corya14/ctfwriteups/alexctf_cr2.md

 Dear FriUSN◄☻Rkix<tgSB‼t☺understooT↔GD☻kjs}kk▲F]Y☺used One DTGX☻vbd+ynmL^CIHon scheme∟↔c↔Jcbro<tf_S‼TU is the o^QS↔Gh`rrltgQI‼PDthod that►TY↔OgwhnqazWDRQMy proven DR
 _G&mo<c|_DXXE ever if DUO↔Icz bo e[WG↔Recure, LeD↔gX☻mmo|<ih▲^\H☺agree witX↔GX☻rl ~oe.JOZ☺encryptio^↔Y^Jcne+}ly_^@‼
 ```

+**Bingo!** No need to continue with the initial approach.
+At this point, we could use the partially decoded words to figure out the rest of the key.

 ### Key Length Actually 26
 `Dear Fri` is 8 correct characters.
 Since the correct characters repeat every 26 characters, we knew the key was 26 characters long.